api3dao/vitepress-docs/docs/explore/dao-members/dao-pool.md

 Reward amount is represented as APR (annual percentage rate).
 You can derive APY (annual percentage yield) using an
-[online calculator](https://www.aprtoapy.com/).
+[online calculator](https://www.aprtoapy.com/)<ExternalLinkImage/>.
 There is a governable "APR update step", which is the step size each week the APR will be updated with.
 Also there are governable minimum and maximum APR values, but these (especially maximum APR) are there as safety measures and should not affect rewards in day-to-day operation.
 In general, governing the stake target will be the primary tool for regulating rewards.

 Rewards are added as staked API3 tokens into the DAO pool each time the `mintReward` function is called. `mintReward` is callable by anyone, once per "epoch" (and single epoch length is 1 week).
 When it is called, an amount of API3 tokens is minted and added to the DAO pool:

+> ```
-> `rewardAmount = totalStakedTokens * APR * epochLengthInSeconds / yearInSeconds / 100`
+> rewardAmount = totalStakedTokens * APR * epochLengthInSeconds / yearInSeconds / 100
+> ```
 >
 > (see the
 > [smart contract source](https://github.com/api3dao/api3-dao/blob/main/packages/pool/contracts/RewardUtils.sol#L24)
-> for more information).
+> for more information)<ExternalLinkImage/>.

 In addition, each time `mintReward` is called, the annual percentage (the reward rate) is updated up or down by the APR update step size (1%), according to